robertocarlosmedina/portfolio/README.md

 <h1>Helper</h1>

-If you find any error in the portfolio page, report it to me please.
+If you find any error in the my portfolio, report it to me please.
 I will appreciate that.

 <h1>Visit my portfolio</h1>